spotlightpa/poor-richard/content/news/2020-02-25-SPLCOMMUTATION25.md

 +++
-arc-id = "JI4FWKZTZJETVMMQTK6YJJIFPI"
-internal-id = "SPLCOMMUTATION25"
+image = "2020/02/01f5bch25g2mfdnr.jpeg"
-image-credit = "ANTHONY PEZZOTTI / Philadelphia Inquirer" image-description = "Attorney General Josh Shapiro." image = "2020/02/01f5bch25g2mfdnr.jpeg"
+image-description = "Attorney General Josh Shapiro." image-credit = "ANTHONY PEZZOTTI / Philadelphia Inquirer" published = 2020-02-25T23:50:00.000Z
 slug = "pennsylvania-life-prison-josh-shapiro-john-fetterman"
-published = 2020-02-25T23:50:00Z
-internal-budget = ""
+authors = ["Cynthia Fernandez"] byline = ""
-title = "Protesters call on Pennsylvania AG to ‘show mercy’ and commute more life sentences " subtitle = "" description = "The rally targeted Attorney General Josh Shapiro's record as a member of the Board of Pardons." blurb = "The rally targeted Attorney General Josh Shapiro's record as a member of the Board of Pardons." authors = ["Cynthia Fernandez"] linktitle = "" byline = "" kicker = "Capitol Notebook" suppress-featured = true
+title = "Protesters call on Pennsylvania AG to ‘show mercy’ and commute more life sentences " description = "The rally targeted Attorney General Josh Shapiro's record as a member of the Board of Pardons." blurb = "The rally targeted Attorney General Josh Shapiro's record as a member of the Board of Pardons." kicker = "Capitol Notebook" linktitle = "" suppress-featured = true
 +++
 <i><b>Capitol Notebook by </b></i><a href="https://www.spotlightpa.org/"><i><b>Spotlight PA</b></i></a><i> provides updates on important news and notes from the halls of power in Harrisburg. </i><a href="https://www.spotlightpa.org/newsletters"><i>Sign up for our weekly newsletter.</i></a>

 Hundreds of people rallied in Philadelphia and Pittsburgh on Tuesday, calling on Attorney General Josh Shapiro to “show mercy” by supporting more commutations.